NORZACO/prismatchingv1/README.md

 In the project directory, you can run:

+1. mo of Full-Stack Authentication and Authorization
+2. NodeJS Environment Setup and Packages to be Install
+3. React Environment Setup and Packages to be Install
+4. Start Server-Side Coding
+5. Registration Page in React
+6. Setup React-Router-Dom
+7. Login Page in React JS
+8. Registration Page API call
+9. Register API in Node/Express JS
+10. Password Hashing using bcrypt
+11. Login Page Call API
+12. Login API in Node/Express JS
+13. Compare Password using bcrypt
+14. Generate Token with JSON Web Token
+15. Store Token inside Cookies
+16. Protected Routes Implementation
+17. Implement Logout Functionality
+18. Subscribe Channel Like Video

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.